yy502/inkscape-laserpecker/README.md

 [中文介绍点此处](README_CN.md)

 # LaserPecker Extension for Inkscape
 This is a Gcode generator extension for Inkscape, tailored for LaserPecker laser engraver.
+The LaserPecker App has a built-in Gcode feature.
+This extension allows you to manually set power and speed beyong the App's limitations.
+(Hardware limitations still apply.
+Read on...)

 ## LaserPecker